top of page

 What constitutes as unethical or abusive behavior in the stock market?

-Day traders buy and sell stock without regard to the ownership of a particular business and, as such, have no real interest in being a co-owner in the company.
+Day traders buy and sell stock without regard to the ownership of a particular business and as such, have no real interest in being a co-owner of the company.
 They likewise have no hesitation towards abandoning that business relationship on a moment's notice, and do so for any given reason.

-Another example of abusive behavior is high-speed computer trading since millions of trades are performed in less than a second, without the responsibility of being a co-owner in the business.
-Sector rotation is another form of abuse since it occurs during a specific season (e.g., an energy company during the winter) with shares being traded during certain times of the year rather than being due to a responsible owner in the business.
+Another example of abusive behavior is high-speed computer trading since millions of trades are performed in under a second without considering the responsibilities associated with being a co-owner in the business.
+Sector rotation is another form of abuse since it occurs during a specific time of the year rather than due to being a responsible owner in the business.

 Rule of Thumb